Last Updated on August 7, 2023

 For example, you might notice that the fan has shown that the PM10 and PM2.5 levels are incredibly high.
-After seeing that, it would be pretty normal to think why is my Dyson air purifier showing 999.
+After seeing that, it would be pretty normal to think, why is my Dyson 999 error showing?
 But why is it showing that reading?

 It can be because the air sensors are clogged.
 So, how do you fix it?
 You need to continue reading to find that out!

-Before we get to the process of fixing the 999 reading, we would like to talk about the reading a bit more.
+Before we get to the process of fixing the Dyson pm 2.5 999 reading, we would like to talk about the reading a bit more.
 So, the Particulate Matter (PM) reading monitors the particulates of dust in the air.
 These particles are well-known to trigger asthma attacks and cause breathing problems.

 Dyson has integrated advanced technologies to differentiate these particles from the others.
 That is why you will see these terms in the user manual: PM2.5 and PM10.
-The PM2.5 is the reading of the very small particles, while the PM10 is for the large particles.
+PM2.5 is the reading of very small particles, while PM10 is for large particles.
 However, the device utilizes the same sensor to take both readings.

-How to Fix the 999 Issue of Dyson Air Purifiers?
+How to Fix the Dyson air purifier 999?